 Dragon Boat Festival — Duanwu in China

-Some Fun Facts about the Dragon Boat Festival.
+Some Fun Facts about the Dragon Boat Festival

-How is the Festival Related to Dragons?
+How is the Festival Related to the Dragon

-Customs, Traditions, and Celebration Activities.
+Customs, Traditions, and Celebration Activities

-Some Fun Facts
+Some Fun Facts about the Dragon Boat Festival

 -

-It had over 20 names in history;
+It had over 20 names in history.

 -

-It used to be considered quite lucky and unlucky in different places in China;
+It used to be considered quite lucky and unlucky in different places in China.

 -

-It has many versions concerning its origin;
+It has many versions concerning its origin.

 -